Submit a question

 There are 26 results

-There are cancer risks associated with coffee
+Are there cancer risks associated with coffee and tea?

 The World Cancer Research Fund looks at research from around the world to determine risks for different cancers.
 The latest studies have shown drinking coffee does not increase the risk of cancer.
 Find out more...

 Heard by Anne

 Does eating large amounts of tomato sauce reduce the risk of developing prostate cancer?

 Tomatoes contain high levels of an antioxidant called lycopene.
 Lycopene and other antioxidants may help prevent cancer by protecting cells from damage caused by free radicals.
 Find out more...

 Heard by Annette